Datsun Fairlady 280-ZX

 From the video games of childhood comes a project for a lifetime.

 The Datsun / Nissan S130 chassis has proven to hold a wealth of potential for refining and building my skillset.
-View the challenges and solutions derived from bringing a 40-year-old car back onto the road as a daily driver with modern conviences.
+View the challenges and solutions derived from bringing a 40-year-old car back onto the road as a daily driver with modern convinces.

 Custom Fender Mirrors

-This project is a set of powered vehicle fender mirrors, designed with inspiration from the sleek, classic aesthetics of the 1960s and 1970s.
+These are set of powered vehicle fender mirrors, designed with inspiration from the sleek, classic aesthetics of the 1960s and 1970s.
 These decades were known for their distinct automotive styling, where form and function blended seamlessly into striking designs.
 I want to capture that same essence while integrating modern functionality through powered adjustability.

 My vision was to create mirrors that hold the charm of vintage bullet-style fender mirrors, commonly found on classic European and Japanese sports cars.
 These mirrors, characterized by their rounded, streamlined housings and round glass lenses, contributed to the unmistakable look of cars from that era.
 Unlike modern side mirrors mounted on doors, fender mirrors provide a unique aesthetic and a different viewing angle, often improving visibility by reducing blind spots.